A Principal-Agent Model for Optimal Incentives in Renewable Investments: Market structure for renewable energy development

-The execution of the contract starts at $t=0$.
-The monopolist receives the value $\xi$ from the regulator at the end of the contracting period $T$, which is either a payment ($\xi>0$) or a charge ($\xi<0$).
-Moreover, the Agent gets the price $p\in\mathbb{R}$ for his total energy production minus his costs corresponding to his actions.
-The objective function of the monopolist is then defined by
+The execution of the contract begins at $t=0$.
+We start with the one single producer case.
+The production firm sells the total production of energy at the unit price $p\in\mathbb{R}$ and undergoes the cost of effort.
+In addition, the production firm receives a lump sum incentive compensation $\xi$ from the regulator at maturity $T$, where negative payment indicates a charge.
+The objective function of the firm is then defined by

-for some constant risk aversion parameter $\eta_A>0$.
-In particular, we handle the investments in energy sources as perfect substitute goods since $X^1$ and $X^2$ have the same purpose for the monopolist.
-Hence, the problem of the monopolist is
+for some constant risk aversion parameter $\eta_{\rm A}>0$.
+Here, the superscript ${}^{{\rm m}}$ refers to the monopolistic setting of this section.\footnote{The ``monopolistic'' denomination might be misleading as it should also come with a different equilibrium price $p$ which is not considered in our model.
+Nevertheless, it represents an helpful mnemonic name when comparing with the case of two interacting firms.} In the present setting, the investments in energy sources are perfectly substitutable as $X^1$ and $X^2$ have the same purpose for the firm.
+The problem of the single energy producer is